 - The ever-aunt-afflicted Bertie Wooster is an interesting example, because while his parents are established as dead, their deaths are never used as plot devices.
 Since this is a comedy series, they could just as easily have been written off as absent.
 This is exploited in Fan Fiction all the time.

 - Also Miss Marple, who has nieces and nephews in plenty.
 She is even explicitly unmarried ("Miss").

-- Bilbo Baggins in The Lord of the Rings adopted his cousin/nephew Frodo (at age 21; before, he'd lived with his other relatives).
-Justified in that almost all Hobbits seem to be rather closely related.
+- Bilbo Baggins in The Lord of the Rings adopted his "nephew" Frodo (actually his first cousin once removed) at age 21.
+They used the terms "uncle" and "nephew" due to their 70-year age difference.
+Prior to this Frodo had been living with various other relatives; justified in that almost all Hobbits seem to be rather closely related.